 Send your suggestion.
 Revisions to the LC Vocabularies Best Practices (currently for LCMPT and LCGFT) are made periodically as needed and as community practices evolve with these emerging vocabularies.

 It depends.
 Very simple corrections to MARC21 documentation can be handled by the Encoding Standards Subcommittee Chair in consultation with the Library of Congress’s Network Development and Standards Office (NDMSO).
 These changes would then be published in the next update to the MARC formats, something that happens at least twice a year.
-A new “fast-track” process is being implemented to accommodate smaller changes to the formats when they aren’t likely to be controversial, or when they would not impact users outside of a domain such as music.
-The total turnaround time from proposal to publication could be several months to less than a year, though the fast-track process is too new to know for sure.
+There is also a “fast-track” process to accommodate smaller changes to the formats when they aren’t likely to be controversial, or when they would not impact users outside of a domain such as music.
+The total turnaround time from proposal to publication for fast-track proposals could be several months to less than a year.

 More complex changes are often a two-step process that begins with a discussion paper drafted by the Encoding Standards Subcommittee, which is then submitted for formal review by the full MARC Advisory Committee, followed by discussion by the MARC Steering Committee.
 The successful discussion papers return as formal proposals that go through the same review process.
 Minimally, this process takes a year, though eighteen months would be a more realistic minimum time period.
 Full implementation of the published standards by OCLC and others would take even longer.